-In addition to the bias to attend to links and this knowledge defining the link types available, children also need whatever cognitive abilities are required to deploy this knowledge in real time, extract relevant information from their input, and perform inference over that information to update their linking theory hypotheses.
+In addition to the bias to attend to links and this knowledge defining the link types available, children also need whatever cognitive abilities are required to deploy this knowledge in real time, extract relevant information accurately enough from their input (such as the syntactic positions and thematic roles), and perform inference over that information to update their linking theory hypotheses.
 The exact nature of these cognitive abilities is outside the scope of this paper, but we note the necessity of these abilities for the acquisition process described here.